 Instructions

-- Preheat the oven to 350 degrees and line a cookie sheet with parchment or foil.
+- Preheat the oven to 350 degrees and line a cookie sheet with parchment or a silicon baking mat.

-- Spread the cashews in a single layer onto a covered cookie sheet.
+- Spread the coated cashews in a single layer onto a covered cookie sheet.

 - Roast the cashews for 5-7 minutes.
 Stir.
 Roast for another 5 minutes or until the desired color is reached.
 Monitor closely to prevent burning.